r-lidar/lidR/README.md

 <img align="left" src="https://raw.githubusercontent.com/Jean-Romain/lidR/master/readme.img/chm.png">

-`lidR` have several algorithms from the litterature to compute canopy height models either point-to-raster based (`grid_canopy`) or triangulation based (`grid_tincanopy`).
-This allows to test and compare some methods relying on a CHM such as individual tree segmentation or the computation of a canopy roughtness index.
+`lidR` has several algorithms from the literature to compute canopy height models either point-to-raster based (`grid_canopy`) or triangulation based (`grid_tincanopy`).
+This allows testing and comparison of some methods that rely on a CHM, such as individual tree segmentation or the computation of a canopy roughness index.

 ```r
 las = readLAS("<file.las>")